rishi-wqd190004/NLP-and-ML-learning/ML_learning/yourOwnProject.md

 ## Basic ideas like keypoints
 # 1. Verify that the data is not biased before you stream it into your modelling.

+## Pearson's correlation
+Also called as standard correlation coefficient.
+It shows the linear correlation between X and Y. Has a value of +1 and -1 with
+    - total positive linear correlation --> +1
+    - no linear correlation --> 0
+    - total negative linear correlation --> -1
+In general,
+A correlation coefficient of 1 means that for every positive increase in one variable, there is a positive increase of a fixed proportion in the other.
+For example, shoe sizes go up in (almost) perfect correlation with foot length.
+A correlation coefficient of -1 means that for every positive increase in one variable, there is a negative decrease of a fixed proportion in the other.
+For example, the amount of gas in a tank decreases in (almost) perfect correlation with speed.
+Zero means that for every increase, there isn’t a positive or negative increase.
+The two just aren’t related.
+For further refer to (https://www.statisticshowto.com/probability-and-statistics/correlation-coefficient-formula/)

+## Using Imputer
+Create an imputer instance, specifying what you wanna replace missing vales with median of the attribute.
+Use sklearn.impute.SimpleImputer and see the documents for more.
+It works for filling the missing values.

+## LabelEncoder
+Majorly taken from sklearn.preprocessing.LabelEncoder.
+Changing the textual or categorical data into numerical data.
+For more checkout (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).
+More importantly it contain only values between 0 and n_classes-1.